awsdocs/aws-systems-manager-user-guide/doc_source/automation-mw-target.md

 1. In the **Targets** section, if the runbook you chose is one that runs tasks on resources, identify the targets on which you want to run this automation by specifying tags or by selecting instances manually\.

-   If you chose a runbook that doesn't run tasks on resources, you do not need to specify a maintenance window target\.
 **Note**
+If you want to pass the resources through input parameters instead of targets, you do not need to specify a maintenance window target\.
-Automation tasks more commonly don't need a target specified explicitly for a task\.
+In many cases, you don't need to explicitly specify a target for an automation task\.
 For example, say that you are creating an Automation\-type task to update an Amazon Machine Image \(AMI\) for Linux using the `AWS-UpdateLinuxAmi` runbook\.
 When the task runs, the AMI is updated with the latest available Linux distribution packages and Amazon software\.
 New instances created from the AMI already have these updates installed\.
 Because the ID of the AMI to be updated is specified in the input parameters for the runbook, there is no need to specify a target again in the maintenance window task\.

    For information about maintenance window tasks that do not require targets, see [Registering maintenance window tasks without targets](maintenance-windows-targetless-tasks.md)\.